-- 1) Mark floor with two marks for stretched length.
-Have a helper stand on the tail of one element, and pull the other tail until the element is the proper length.
+- 1. To determine the total length to stretch an element, measure the total length of element grooves. - 2.
+Mark the floor with two marks for the stretched length.
+Have a helper stand on the tail of one element and pull the other tail until the element is the proper length.
 The assistant must stand very firmly because a flying element could cause severe injuries.
 WEAR SAFETY GLASSES WHEN YOU DO THIS.
-Alternately clamp the end to something with vice-grips. - 2) Examine for evenness of stretch.
-Selectively stretch close wound sections to provide uniformity of stretch. - 3) Repeat this procedure several times. - 4) You will have to pull element beyond last mark in order to obtain full stretch. - 5) If overstretch occurs insert a metal rod or small diameter dowel into the element coil and compress with needle nose pliers. - 6) Stretch uniformity is necessary for satisfactory element life.
+Alternately, clamp the end to something with vice-grips. - 3.
+Examine for evenness of stretch.
+Selectively stretch tightly wound sections to provide uniformity of stretch. - 4.
+Repeat this procedure several times. - 5.
+You will have to pull the elements beyond the last mark to obtain full stretch. - 6.
+If overstretch occurs, insert a metal rod or small-diameter dowel into the element coil and compress it with needlenose pliers. - 7.
+Stretch uniformity is necessary for satisfactory element life.